CocoaPods/guides.cocoapods.org/source/making/private-cocoapods.html.md

 description: How to setup private pods, a private specs repo, etc.
 ---

 CocoaPods is a great tool not only for adding open source code to your project, but also for sharing components across projects.
-Creating and using private pods is a great way to do this.
+You can use a private Spec Repo to do this.

 There are a few steps to getting a private pods setup for your project; creating a private repository for them, letting CocoaPods know where to find it and adding the podspecs to the repository.